 From the left pane, choose Taskbar.

-Under Taskbar settings, switch ON two options: Automatically hide the taskbar in desktop mode and Automatically hides the taskbar in tablet mode.
+Under Taskbar settings, switch ON two options: Automatically hide the taskbar in desktop mode and Automatically hide the taskbar in tablet mode.

 Close the settings

-Sometimes restarting the File Explorer can refresh the taskbar, and hiding problems can be fixed.
+Sometimes restarting Windows Explorer process can refresh the taskbar, and hiding problems can be fixed.

 - Right-click on the taskbar and click on Task Manager.

 - Look for the Windows Explorer